bamiesking/physics-notes/README.md

 Use 'm.' at the start of a commit to show a minor edit. e.g. spelling, format...

 Comment using '%' to show discussion within a file after the line it references

+## Notation

+Here we'll include the accepted use of notation for use in the equations of the document i.e. 'log' for the natural log.